 The reordering project will involve several phases:

-The current estimated cost of the entire project is £462,000.
-St Martin's Church has already raised £452,000 from church funds, external grants and local fundraising.
-This represents 97.9% of our target.
-We are now in the final fundraising stage to raise the remaining £10,000.
+The cost of the entire project will likely be about £555,000.
+St Martin's Church has already raised £505,000 from church funds, external grants and local fundraising.
+We are now in the final fundraising stage to raise the remaining £50,000.

 Our mission statement is "As disciples of Jesus, sharing God's kingdom through outreach and caring for others".
 For many years we have put this into action through a host of activities, providing a range of services for our local community.